Diagnostic Medical Sonography - Associate of Applied Science Degree Program

 What is the Sonographer's Job Outlook?

-The job outlook for diagnostic medical sonographers is very promising, with employment opportunities projected to grow 10% from 2021-2031, faster than the average for all occupations in the coming years.
+The job outlook for diagnostic medical sonographers is very promising, with employment opportunities projected to grow 11% from 2021-2031, much faster than the average for all occupations in the coming years.

 The demand for sonographers is driven by the aging population and increased access to healthcare, which will lead to a higher need for medical imaging services.
 Additionally, advancements in ultrasound technology are expanding the range of medical conditions that can be diagnosed using sonography.